cmugpi/cmugpi.github.io/topics/bash/input-output/index.md

 {:.ui.striped.table}

-- `stdin` is the type of stream that continuously receives input, and is one of the most common way a program can receive input (other than from command line arguments).
+- `stdin` is the type of stream that continuously receives input, and is one of the most common ways a program can receive input (other than from command line arguments).
-- `stdout` and `stderr` are the kind that continuously send text out, and are the most common way that a process can communicate with the user or other programs.
+- `stdout` and `stderr` are the kind of stream that continuously send text out, and are the most common way that a process can communicate with the user or other programs.
   - `stdout` is generally used for normal program output